 The IMA is an active member of the WMA and participates in numerous work groups.
-IMA President Dr Eidelman is currently a member of the WMA council.
+IMA President Dr Eidelman is currently a member of the WMA council and the Chairman of their Finance and Planning Committee.
 Dr. Blachar, former IMA president, also served as president of the WMA in 2009 and as Council Chairman from 2003-2006.

-The IMA has initiated policy papers, most recently on such topics as the “Inequalities in Health-Care”, “Task Shifting within the Medical Profession” and "Violence in the Health Sector," and co-drafted a statement on “Children’s Right to Medical Care”.
+The IMA has initiated policy papers, most recently on such topics as "Collective Action by Physicians" and "Violence in the Health Sector."
 The IMA also assisted in the revision of the International Code of Medical Ethics which outlines a physician’s duties to patients and colleagues, and collaborated in the phrasing of the Statement on Continuous Quality Improvement in Healthcare.

 Adv.
 Leah Wapner, Secretary-General and Legal Advisor of the Israeli Medical Association currently serves as the legal advisor to the WMA.
 In 2008 the IMA hosted the WMA Council Session in Tel Aviv.